 Within your grasp

 The information that is displayed on the status panel of the D70, which can be located on the upper right side of the body of the camera, pertains to both the photographic (exposure, focus, drive, etc.) and digital (picture size, white balance, etc.) aspects of the camera.
-In contrast to the D100, the green backlight can only be turned on by pushing the little button that is located to the right of the LCD.
-Unlike the D100, it cannot be configured to turn on automatically whenever any button is pressed.
+However, in contrast to the D100, the green backlight can only be turned on by pushing the little button to the right of the LCD.
+Furthermore, unlike the D100, it cannot be configured to turn on automatically whenever any button is pressed.

 Storage Space for Batteries